Player's Guide Index

 Setting and World-Building

-The default Setting of The Contract is a World known as "The Illumination".
+The default Setting of The Contract is known as "The Illumination".
 The Illuminated Earth is a version of the modern world where the advent of smartphones and the internet confirmed the existence of the supernatural instead of disproving it.

 The spectre of magic and otherworldly phenomena looms large in the zeitgeist despite their extreme rarity.
 As a result, modern society has twisted into a superstitious and paranoid reflection of itself.